Hruthwik-68/CollegeConnect/README.md

 # College Connect

-**College Connect** is an innovative platform designed to enhance student engagement and collaboration within educational institutions.
-This application allows students to create profiles, share achievements, post questions, and form learning communities, fostering a supportive environment for academic success.
+**College Connect** is an innovative mobile application designed to enhance student engagement and collaboration within educational institutions.
+This app allows students to create profiles, share achievements, post questions, and form learning communities, fostering a supportive environment for academic success.

 ## Table of Contents